mineiros-io/terraform-google-project/README.md

 - [**`auto_create_network`**](#var-auto_create_network): *(Optional `bool`)*<a name="var-auto_create_network"></a>

   Create the `default` network automatically.
-If set to `false`, the default network will be deleted.
+  If kept as `false`, the default network will be deleted.
   Note that, for quota purposes, you will still need to have 1 network slot available to create the project successfully, even if you set `auto_create_network` to `false`, since the network will exist momentarily.

-It is recommended to use the `constraints/compute.skip
+  It is recommended to use the `constraints/compute.skipDefaultNetworkCreation` constraint to remove the default network instead of setting `auto_create_network` to `false`.

-  Default is `true`.
+  Default is `false`.

 ## Module Outputs